Building products that actually matter.

 From early-stage startups to scaled enterprise platforms, each experience sharpened how I approach ambiguity, complexity, and user-centered decision making.

-Payer, provider & pharma products; clinical data platforms
+Payer, provider & pharma products; clinical data platforms; SDoH, care coordination & navigation

 Smart Devices